 In short, the Spanish know how to throw a decent party…especially a gay party!
 These are some of the best places in Spain to check out for gay events and parties:

 The Spanish capital is famous for being the best gay city for partying in Spain.
 We love visiting Madrid, whether it's for Pride, or just an ad hoc weekend of partying.
 Either way, we know that a visit here is always going to be a lot of fun.

 The Madrid Pride (“Orgullo Gay de Madrid”) takes place every year in June/July, and it is huge.
-It is famous for being one of the best and largest gay pride parades in the world with around 3-4 million people attending.
+It is not only one of the best Pride events in the world but also one of the largest.
+Every year, around 3-4 million people descent on the Spanish capital from all around the world.
 We absolutely love it because as well as guaranteed beautiful weather (remember to pack plenty of sunblock cream!), the entire city gets involved and it becomes one giant rainbow street party.
 The focal point is around the gay neighbourhood in Chueca, where the bars spill out into the streets, and free outdoor concerts take place.

 The annual WE Pride Festival in July is another huge party highlight in Madrid.
 It is 5 days of parties with the biggest brands and famous DJs.